Canaman

-Canaman is known for its upscale shopping, heritage which dates back to Spanish era, and its new first class housings.
+It is known for its upscale shopping, heritage which dates back to Spanish era, and its new first class housings.

-Canaman is part of the Metro Naga Urban Area.

 Etymology

-The area that is now Canaman used to very thickly forested.
+The area that is now Canaman used to be very thickly forested.
 According to Fr.
 Frank Lynch, S.J., who said that Canaman is the purest among Bicol dialects: “The name Canaman is locally said to be derived from the root kana, meaning "building materials".
 The suffix -man is taken as a locative, the name thus indicating “place where there are building materials”.
+In the book, Canaman through Four Centuries (2009) written by Danilo M. Gerona, the historian argues that the etymology of the town's name came from a kind of wood used as a decorative material.

 History

-Spanish colonization in Canaman began around the 1580s when some Nueva Caceres-based missionaries apparently on their way back from gospel work in either the visita of Quipayo (now Calabanga) or San Gabriel (now a barangay of Pamplona), got their bearings confused and, thinking they were turning eastward from the Bicol River to its Naga tributary, instead entered the Canaman creek which at the time was still a deep and fast flowing stream.
-They continued paddling until they ended up at a native settlement in what is now the barangay of Poro.
+Spanish colonization in Canaman began around the 1580s when Nueva Caceres missionaries were returning from gospel work in either the visita of Quipayo (now Calabanga) or San Gabriel (now a barangay of Pamplona).
+Their incorrect bearings had led them to believe that they had entered the tributary of Nueva Caceres.
+Instead, they had entered the Canaman creek which was a rapid and deep stream, prompting them to paddle until they had ended up at a native settlement in what is now the barangay of Poro.

-In June 1583, the place was organized into a parish, administered by Fray Pedro Matias de Andrade, a Franciscan who later became the fifth Bishop of Diocese of Caceres.
+In June 1583, it was organized into a parish, administered by Fray Pedro Matias de Andrade, a Franciscan who later became the fifth Bishop of Diocese of Caceres.
 In the 1590s, its church was constructed, which was rebuilt in 1669.
-The patron saint at that time was San Roque, whose image, said to have come all the way from Spain was met at its arrival by the people of Canaman in the shores of Pasacao.
+The patron saint at that time was San Roque, whose image said to have come all the way from Spain was met at its arrival by the people of Canaman in Pasacao.